litmuschaos/chaos-exporter/README.md

   - AggregateMetrics: These metrics are derived from the all the chaosresults present inside `WATCH_NAMESPACE`.
 If `WATCH_NAMESPACE` is not defined then it derived metrics from all namespaces.
 It exposes total_passed_experiment, total_failed_experiment, total_awaited_experiment, experiment_run_count, experiment_installed_count metrices.

   - ExperimentScoped: Individual experiment run status.
-It exposes passed_experiment, failed_experiment, awaited_experiment, probe_success_percentage, startTime, endTime, totalDuration, chaosInjectTime metrices.
+It exposes passed_experiment, failed_experiment, awaited_experiment, result_verdict,probe_success_percentage, startTime, endTime, totalDuration, chaosInjectTime metrices.

 ### ExperimentScoped Metrics